About the course

 Trainees can select from a 3-7 route specialising in EYFS and KS1 or a 5-11 route focused on KS1 and KS2.

-Our interview process is cover 2 experiences - school based engagement and a formal interview.
+Our interview process covers 2 experiences - school based engagement and a formal interview.

 Stage 1 - school based engagement

-Candidates will spend time in a local school interacting with a class and be observed on how they engage with learners throughout the experience.
+Candidates will spend time in a local school interacting with a class through the delivery of a story of their choice.
+Candidates and be observed on how they engage with learners throughout the delivery.

 Stage 2 - formal interview

-Candidates will be asked to complete a maths and English indicative test and complete a formal panel interview with the Teaching School lead, School Direct coordinator and local Head Teacher.
+Candidates will be asked to complete a priorities task, present their choice of story and complete a formal panel interview with the Teaching School lead, School Direct coordinator and local senior leader.

 How school placements work